asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 const server = new Server();

-server.timing = 2000 // all the apis
+server.timing = 2000 // all routes

-server.get('/posts', handlePosts, { timing: 3000 }) // only applies to single api
+server.get('/posts', handlePosts, { timing: 3000 }) // only applies to single route

 ```

 Another great use of `@miragejs/server` is testing.

-You can start the server before the tests with the provided data and then assert that the endpoints where called and that the right data was mutated (that's material for another blogpost).
+You can start the server before the tests with the provided data and then assert that the endpoints where called and that the right data was mutated (more on this on a next blogpost).

 # Conclusion